 Omega-3 fatty acids

 These are acids that help to people with coronary heart disease and telomere shortening.
-The results are proved by people over five year period.
+The proof of results were from people within five year period.

 Facts show that telomere shortening can happen due to oxidative stress.
 Also, breast cancer occurs more in women with affected telomere length.
 Antioxidants and its supplements can help to deal with it.